 Not sure if your chimney needs cleaning?
 There are some telltale signs to watch.
 Here are four ways to know that you need your chimney cleaned:

 - It has been more than a year since your last chimney sweep.

 - There is excessive smoke in the fireplace

 - Fire takes a long time to start

 It has Been More Than a Year Since Your Last Chimney Sweep

 First of all, when was the last time you had your chimney cleaned or swept?
 If it’s been more than a year, then it is time for a professional cleaning.
 The Chimney Safety Institute of America (CSIA) recommends that chimneys be cleaned every year.
-Even if you have not used the fireplace in the past year, there’s a good chance you have organic build-up in your chimney that should be cleared out before you use it again.
+Even if you have not used the fireplace in the past year, there’s a good chance you have organic build-up in your chimney.
+Buildup should be cleared out before you use it again.

 Noticeable Creosote Buildup

-After donning a pair of protective goggles and a breathing mask, grab a flashlight and take a peek inside the chimney itself.
+After donning a pair of protective goggles and a breathing mask, grab a flashlight and take a peek inside the chimney.
 Specifically, be on the lookout for gray or black soot built up along the sides of the chimney.
 This is creosote, a flammable material that can cause chimney fires.
 If you have more than a quarter-inch of creosote buildup, it’s time to schedule a professional chimney cleaning.

 There’s Excessive Chimney Smoke